 As explained above, often the stuck part is not easy to grasp with tweezers and if the wound is enlarged with a needle, the risk of wound infection increases unnecessarily and in the worst case can lead to blood poisoning.

 If you just wait, the skin usually will encapsulate the foreign body and slowly rejected it on its own.
 In some cases, there may be a small local purulent inflammation before the foreign body is rejected.
 Encapsulation and pus are the natural processes of the skin to reject foreign bodies.
 Depending on how deep a foreign body is stuck in the skin, this can take a few days.

-Watch the wound closely, but otherwise, leave it alone, do not scratch, but keep it clean and covered.
+Watch the wound closely, but otherwise, leave it alone, do not scratch it, but keep it clean and covered.

 Go And See Your Doctor To Get The Tick Head Out